electricui/github-pr-resource/README.md

 ## Github PR resource

 Based on the [original](https://github.com/telia-oss/github-pr-resource), with additional APIs for filtering based on the head branch name and NOT filtering on base branches.
+Some queries have been moved to the github server side so less processing has to happen on the client.

 [graphql-api]: https://developer.github.com/v4
 [original-resource]: https://github.com/jtarchie/github-pullrequest-resource